miura/NEUBIAS_Bioimage_Analyst_Course2017/docs/Preparation steps for the ImageJ2 workshop.md

 - https://imagej.github.io/presentations/2015-09-04-imagej2-scripting/#/
 - https://vimeo.com/140098817, https://vimeo.com/140098835

-Students will not need advance knowledge of Beaker nor Eclipse.
+Students will not need advanced knowledge of Beaker nor Eclipse.

 I will of course assume that students are familiar with the basics of quantitative digital image analysis.
 Students with any doubt can consult the following slides from BioDIP: